-In Vino Felicitas Wines was started by the husband wife wine making team of Mario and Anna Monticelli.
-Like other winemakers these days, both have International harvest experience.
+In Vino Felicitas Wines was founded by the husband wife wine making team of Mario and Anna Monticelli.
+Like other winemakers these days, both have international harvest experience.
 They met during their last quarter of school as undergrads at UC Davis while earning their enology and viticulture degrees.
-Mario is a fourth generation winemaker with extended wine making roots in California (his father was winemaker and an executive for Gallo Winery and his brother is also a winemaker in Napa).
+Mario is a fourth generation winemaker with extended wine making roots in California (his father was winemaker and an executive for Gallo Winery and his brother Massimo is also an accomplished winemaker in Napa).
 As a result of his family background Mario’s immersion into the wine industry started as a child helping to make wine at his grandparent’s winery.
-Mario worked as assistant to the well known winemaker Philippe Melka, at Quixote and currently is the winemaker for Trinchero’s Napa Reserve.
+Mario worked as assistant to the well known winemaker Philippe Melka, at Quixote and currently is the winemaker for Trinchero Napa Valley.

-Their first commercial release of the Esca wine was in 2002.
-We began our tasting with the 2005 Esca Zinfandel sourced from the Dry Creek Valley in Sonoma County which is the only non Napa wine available as of press time.
+Their first commercial release was of a brand called Esca in 2002.
+During our visit with Anna, we tried the 2005 Esca Zinfandel sourced from the Dry Creek Valley in Sonoma County which was the only non Napa Valley wine the produced at the time.
 This ruby colored wine has big Zinfandel aromas somewhat floral in nature with notes of violets as well as cedar.
 The mouth feel is soft and supple with lively fruit and bright acidity.
-This is a not a huge spicy Zinfandel rather its more elegant with just a touch of spice on the palate.
+This is a not a overly spicy Zinfandel rather its more elegant with just a touch of spice on the palate.
 Soft delicate tannins anchor this delightful food friendly wine.

-Here is a unique situation where you have two extremely talented winemakers who have combined efforts to focus on affordable wines that are to be enjoyed now with friends and family.
-For the quality to price ratio, Esca is among one of the best values in Napa Valley.
-I mean, where else can you find fruit from Oakville and Yountville in a Napa Cabernet Sauvignon priced so reasonably?!
+This is a unique producer involving two extremely talented Napa Valley based winemakers whose combined efforts focus on affordable wines that are to be enjoyed now with friends and family.
+For the quality to price ratio, these wines are among some of the best values coming out of the Napa Valley today.
+Where else can you find fruit from Oakville and Yountville in a Napa Cabernet Sauvignon priced so reasonably?!
 The wines are not sold direct but rather through a number of distribtuors.
 Select wines and vintages are sometimes available locally at Backroom Wines in downtown Napa.
 For more information, visit: www.invinofelicitaswines.com

-NOTE: we originally met with Anna for her Esca Wines – and she has since transitioned into these three wines under In Vino Felicitas.
-This review has been identified as needing a major update.
+NOTE: we originally met with Anna when she was producing Esca Wines; she has since transitioned into producing these four labels bottled under In Vino Felicitas.